Woman in pink kurta with girl in green outfit and yellow flower jewellery

 Center Of Influence & Inclusion Opens

-Our new, thoughtfully-designed Center of Influence and Inclusion, will be complete in 2025.
-This fully accessible space will be built to universal design principles and a green, earthquake-safe, energy efficient construction with customized lighting, wide doorways and dedicated spaces for activities, therapy, counseling, movement arts, training, sensory integration and much, much more.
+Our new, thoughtfully-designed campus was completed in 2026.
+This fully accessible space is built on universal design principles and is an accessible, green, earthquake-safe, energy efficient construction with customized lighting, wide doorways and dedicated spaces for activities, therapy, counseling, movement arts, training, sensory integration and much, much more.

 2025